Supreme Mud Slinging

 Pitiful.
 Can’t we do better?

-5 responses to “Supreme Mud Slinging”
+5 thoughts on “Supreme Mud Slinging”

 1. Yes, it’s sad.
 But there’s a historical precedence for it.